hortonworks/ccp-chain-parsing/README.md

 ## Running our services locally
 The only thing you need to do after checking out this repo is the following:
-- You need to have Docker installed on your machine
+- Ensure you have Docker installed on your machine.
-- Get into the root directory of this repo
+- Navigate into the root directory of this repo in your terminal.
 - Run ```docker-compose up```
-The first time this going to build two images based on the latest version of our repo.
+The first time this command is run, it is going to build two images based on the latest version of our repo.
 This could take 2-4 minutes depending on your computer.
-When the build is done it's going to fire up the required services and build up the connections between them to make the project work.
+When the build is done, it's going to fire up the required services and build up the connections between them to make the project work.

 From this point, you can reach our GUI in the following URL:
 ```http://localhost:4200```